arcus-azure/arcus.observability/docs/preview/01-index.md

 Arcus Observability is an umbrella term for a set of NuGet packages `Arcus.Observability.*` that help with abstracting away boilerplate code when tracking telemetry in applications.
 It allows you to minimize the infrastructure code in implementation code, while giving application developers a clear API to work with.

 ## Why should I use Arcus Observability?
 Tracking telemetry in applications can be quite complex.
 Different services to inject, multi-dimensional contexts, different observability backends - each with their own clients.
-Arcus Observability capture these general concepts and provides an extensible API that is future proof for other observability backends.
+Arcus Observability captures these general concepts and provides an extensible API that is future proof for other observability backends.

 ## How to use Arcus Observability?
 See our dedicated [getting started](./02-getting-started.md) page to take your first steps with Arcus Observability.
 Good luck!